 3 Key Resources for Networking and Mentoring

-- U.S. Military Veterans of Columbia University: Join the Columbia University student group Milvets! @Milvets.
+- School of General Studies MilVets Student Group or the Columbia College / Columbia Engineering MilVets Group: Join the Columbia University student group Milvets!

 - American Corporate Partners: ACP will connect you with a mentor and networking opportunities to meet business professionals from a variety of industries @ACPUSA.